When it comes to Twitter applications for Linux it’s fair to say that we are spoilt for choice.

 - Choice of 3 themes (with CSS Style support)

-gFeeder is not available to install through the Ubuntu Software Center but is available as a .Deb installer for quick installation.
+gFeedline is not (currently) available to install through the Ubuntu Software Center but is available as a .Deb installer for quick installation.

-This, along with further information on the app, can be found on the project homepage linked to by the button below.
+This, along with further information on the app, can be found on the project homepage.